Seagate Barracuda: Barracuda 7200.12 (2009)

 Available in capacities between 160 GB to 1 TB.
 Initial models (CCxx firmware) supported up to SATA 3 Gbit/s, while later revisions (firmware JCxx) support the newer SATA 6 Gbit/s interface.
 Their cache size can be 8 MB, 16 MB or 32 MB, depending on the drive model.
 Uses 500 GB platters.
-Power consumption is reduced from previous models, resulting in lower heat dissipation and claimed reliability improvements.
+Power consumption is reduced from previous models, resulting in lower heat dissipation and claimed reliability improvements from better firmware and mechanical engineering.
 The 7200.12 faired significantly better in reliability compared to its predecessor with a very low annual failure rate of 0.39%.
 Seagate announced launch of Barracuda 7200.12 on January 5, 2009.
 SATA 6 Gbit/s models replaced SATA 3 Gbit/s models in January 2011.
+Improved in relaibility over the previous 7200.11 generation.
+Based on the new pharaoh platform codename.

 Barracuda 7200.12 drives were also available under the Maxtor brand, the model name under this brand was DiamondMax 23.
 Only SATA 3 Gbit/s models were available under the Maxtor brand and was the last generation of DiamondMax drives produced.
 Seagate phased out the Maxtor brand in October 2009, reviving it in 2016 for their external hard drive lineup.